 My Wedding Store Custom Wedding Favor Can Coolers

 Most party favors are pretty forgettable, soon tossed into the trash or tucked into a desk drawer and destined to be forgotten.
 A customizable beer holder, on the other hand, is both fun and functional.
 These collapsible foam sleeves, which hold 12-ounce cans, are almost infinitely customizable.
 Colors run the rainbow from neon green to pink camouflage, as well as a hue called “strawberry ice.”
 You can choose from dozens of different can designs, personalizing the messages however you see fit for your special day, whether it's a wedding, birthday, or graduation.

-For an insulated holder that accommodates both 12- and 16-ounce cans, and can be used as a tumbler, we recommend our top pick: the BrüMate Hopsulator Trio (view at Amazon).
-If you're not looking for anything fancy, a 12-pack of extremely affordable and colorful Koozie Can Coolers will do you right (view at Amazon).
+For an insulated holder that accommodates both 12- and 16-ounce cans, and can be used as a tumbler, we recommend our top pick: the BrüMate Hopsulator TRIO Insulated Can Cooler.
+If you're not looking for anything fancy, a 12-pack of extremely affordable and colorful Koozie Can Coolers will do you right.

 Why Trust The Spruce Eats?

 Joshua M. Bernstein, the author of this piece, knows beer.
 He's penned five books on the subject, as well as articles for The New York Times, Wine Enthusiast, Men’s Journal, and Imbibe.
 He interviewed two beer experts for this article.

 Allison Wignall, who updated this article, is a writer who focuses on food and travel.
 Her work has been featured in publications such as Food & Wine, Travel + Leisure, and Southern Living.